PdxCodeGuild/Full-Stack-Day-Class/practice/bio-style.md

 *   Add a rounded border to the picture.

 *   Change the bullet points on the list of places to be the gaudy character `☞`.
     Literally copy and paste that character from this problem into your CSS.

+If you need to edit the HTML file to add classes or IDs, that's fine.